 Prerequisites: ENGL 204, 205.
 Students are strongly advised to have completed at least one English course at the 300-level.

-ENGL 489 - Special Studies in Literature Subject to demand 3(3-0-0)
+ENGL 489 - Special Studies in Literature

 A course on a topic or figure of special interest to a member of the English faculty and offered on a non-recurring basis.